EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/organising_software_projects.md

   - If data files are too large (or contain sensitive information) to track by version control and expose in public repositories, you should untrack them (e.g. using `.gitignore` file in Git).
 The same goes if you are storing passwords in files - they should not be version controlled.
   - Use tags or [releases][releasing_code] to mark specific versions of results (a version submitted to a journal, dissertation version, poster version, etc.) so as to avoid using version numbers in file names and proliferation of different files.

 Below is an example of a directory structure for a generic research project.
+This is not the only way to organise your project folder (there is no official or standard way and you may not have all the same subfolders in your project), but it is a good practice to follow that will be understandable by many others.

 ```
 project_name/